-We’re about to witness the imminent extinction of the northern white rhinos.
-From a population of 40,000 there are only 2 northern white rhinos left, making them the rarest animals on earth.
-Their names are Najin and Fatu.
+ABOUT THE ANIMAL: We’re about to witness the imminent extinction of the northern white rhinos.
+From a population of 40,000, there are only 2 northern white rhinos left, making them the rarest animals on earth.
+Their names are Najin. and Fatu.

-The Last Three, which was installed in the heart of New York City in March 2018, depicting Najin, Fatu and Sudan, the last male Northern White Rhino has since passed away.
-The sculpture continues to raise critical awareness and funds needed to protect the last northern white rhinos, and to encourage participation in a petition for approaching Chinese and Vietnamese governments about eliminating the demand for rhino horns.
+ABOUT THE PROJECT: The Last Three, which was installed in the heart of New York City in March 2018, depicting Najin, Fatu and Sudan, the last male Northern White Rhino has since passed away.
+The sculpture continues to raise critical awareness and funds needed to protect the last northern white rhinos and to encourage participation in a petition for approaching Chinese and Vietnamese governments about eliminating the demand for rhino horns.

-Ol Pejeta Conservancy is the largest black rhino sanctuary in east Africa, and home to the last two Northern White Rhinos on Earth.
-It is a sanctuary established to rehabilitate animals rescued from the black market, and the only place in Kenya to see chimpanzees.
-It has some of the highest predator densities in Kenya, and still manages a very successful livestock program.
-Ol Pejeta also seeks to support the people living around its borders, to ensue wildlife conservation translates to better education, healthcare and infrastructure for the next generation of wildlife guardians.
+Ol Pejeta Conservancy: Ol Pejeta Conservancy is the largest black rhino sanctuary in East Africa, and home to the last two Northern White Rhinos on Earth.
+It is a sanctuary established to rehabilitate animals rescued from the black market and the only place in Kenya to see chimpanzees.
+It has some of the highest predator densities in Kenya and still manages a very successful livestock program.
+Ol Pejeta also seeks to support the people living around its borders, to ensure wildlife conservation translates to better education, healthcare and infrastructure for the next generation of wildlife guardians.

-Thomas Hoebbel Photography & Video produces stunning photographs and stand out videos in the New York area.
-With over 25 years experience as a photographer, Thomas excels in photojournalism, wedding photography, portraits and commercial photography as well as video production.
+Thomas Hoebbel Photography & Video: Thomas Hoebbel Photography & Video produces stunning photographs and stand out videos in the New York area.
+With over 25 years’ experience as a photographer, Thomas excels in photojournalism, wedding photography, portraits and commercial photography as well as video production.
 He specializes in creating content for businesses and not-for-profits.